jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 }
 ```

-If you make a build, you can see that the server bundle hasn’t increased in size, even though we wanted to include `react` and `react-dom` in it.
-It is caused by the `externals` property which specifies that `react` and `react-dom` *shouldn’t* be included in the server bundle after all.
+If you make a build, you can see that the server bundle hasn't increased in size, even though we wanted to include `react` and `react-dom` in it.
+It is caused by the `externals` property which specifies that `react` and `react-dom` *shouldn't* be included in the server bundle after all.
 The result is that the `alias` setting has no effect.
 The fix is fortunately simple.
-The method supplied by the `webpack-node-externals` module takes an optional `[options](https://github.com/liady/webpack-node-externals#configuration)` [object](https://github.com/liady/webpack-node-externals#configuration) as parameter.
-One of the properties available is `whitelist`, which specifies which modules shouldn’t be marked as external, even though they are Node.js dependencies.
+The method supplied by the `webpack-node-externals` module takes an optional [`options` object](https://github.com/liady/webpack-node-externals#configuration) as parameter.
+One of the properties available is `whitelist`, which specifies which modules shouldn't be marked as external, even though they are Node.js dependencies.
 By changing `nodeExternals()` to the following, `react` and `react-dom/server` will be included in the bundle with their minified files when making a production build:

 ```js
 externals: [ nodeExternals({